 Good Food, Bad Food

 Food can have rewards or consequences.
 It can bring us joy and nourish us or it can bring us horrible digestive upset and make us feel ill.
 But it cannot inherently be “good” or ”bad”.
 Food is such an individual thing.
-A vegetarian may claim that meat is bad and they may change their viewpoint, like me, coming to realize that sustainably and humanely raised meat can provide great nutrients.
+A vegetarian may claim that meat is bad or they may be like me and just not like the taste of red meat but be of the opinion that sustainably and humanely raised meat can provide great nutrients.
 To a vegan, a tomato may be the most wonderful food in the world.
 But to someone with an autoimmune disease, a tomato may be the cause of severe pain because, as a nightshade, it inflames them when they eat it.

 Results May Vary